JoinColony/colonyNetwork/docs/_Docs_Glossary.md

 ### Objection
 A statement by a member of a colony that proposes some variable in the contracts of the colony should be changed to another state.
 To raise an objection, a colony member is required to put up a stake of native tokens.
 If another member opposes an objection, they may stake tokens to elevate the objection to become a dispute.
 Otherwise, the objection will pass automatically after a defined period of time.

-### Pots
-All funding within a colony resides in pots.
-Pots can be thought of as 'earmarked' funds for a specific purpose, and depending on context, might be called a bounty, a budget, working capital, or rewards.
-A colony will have many pots, but at a minimum will have one pot for rewards ( `pots[0]` ) and one for working capital ( `pots[1]` ).

 ### Reputation
 A number associated with an account which attempts to quantify the merit of a user’s recent contributions to a colony.
 Reputation is used to weight a user’s influence in decisions related to the expertise they have demonstrated, and to determine amounts owed to a colony’s members when rewards are disbursed.